hattmarris/maticon/README.md

 ### Installation & Setup:

-`npm install maticon` or `yarn add maticon`
+`npm install maticon --save-dev` or `yarn add maticon --dev`

+Add as dev dependency.
 The bin file will be installed to `./node_modules/.bin`.
 So make sure this file is in your $PATH for command usage.
 Put:

 `PATH=$PATH:./node_modules/.bin`